-6. (RHEL or CentOS) Best Practice: On RHEL and CentOS, MySQL does not set a root password by default.
+6. Best Practice: On RHEL and CentOS, MySQL does not set a root password by default.
 It is very strongly recommended that you set a root password as a security precaution.
 Run the following commands, and substitute your own desired root password.